-The RaSCSI project provides open hardware and software for the Raspberry Pi, in order to realize virtual SCSI devices based on image files.
+The RaSCSI project provides open hardware and software for the Raspberry Pi, in order to emulate numerous SCSI device types.
 The RaSCSI hardware extends the Raspberry Pi with a SCSI interface.

 Raspberry PI Zero WH with RaSCSI board connected to a TT

 With the RaSCSI software a single Pi emulates several devices like hard disks, CD-ROM drives, printers, network adapters or a realtime clock.
 This way you can easily add SCSI devices or a memory card reader to your Atari.
 All emulated devices are ICD compatible, which is important for the MegaSTE or STs/STEs without ICD compatible host adapter.

 RaSCSI also works with Linux-68k and Atari's SVR4 Unix, by the way.